• Skip to main content

 Imouto is the Japanese word for ‘little sister’, explained

 What does "imouto" mean in Japanese?
-Native speakers say "imouto" to mean 'little sister' in Japanese.
+Native speakers use imouto to mean a 'little sister' in Japanese.
 Perhaps, some Japanese learners know this word as it is sometimes used in Japanese conversations.
-In this blog post, however, I will explain this word in detail based on its kanji character.
-And also, I will …
+In this blog post, however, I'm explaining this word in detail based on its kanji character.
+And also, I'm …

 [Read more...] about Imouto is the Japanese word for ‘little sister’, explained